 Read more about HELP on the Department of Education and Training website.

-If you're an education provider and want to become an approved higher education provider, go to the Department of Education and Training website.
+If you're an education provider wanting to become an approved higher education provider, go to Department of Education and Training.

 Approved masters courses

-Not all masters courses are approved.
+The Department of Social Services approves masters courses.
 Generally, only masters by coursework may be eligible for student payments.

 Read more about approved courses and institutions for Masters on the Department of Social Services website.